w3c/ColorWeb-CG/hdr-in-png-requirements.md

 ## Strawman approach

+Two new PNG chunks are proposed, the `cICP` chunk and the `iCCN` chunk.

+The `cICP` chunk acts as a color space label (much like the existing `sRGB` chunk), specifying the color space to which the pixels within the PNG file conforms.
+The `iCCN` chunk (much like the existing `iCCP`) contains an embedded color profile.

 A PNG may contain multiple chunks with color space information.
 A PNG viewer should use the highest priority color space chunk that it can honor, ignoring the others.
 The priorities are from highest to lowest:

 * `cICP`